 The tales told by officers, non-commissioned officers and privates, in their simplicity, of how they lived, how they talked, ate and drank; how they hurried at the outbreak of war to the colours, will bring back unforgettable memories.
 Old comrades will be remembered once again.
-Half-forgotten incidents will be revived and fill one with joy that one hald the arriving the service. one with joy that one had the privilege of being an actor in the greatest drama which the world ever witnessed.
-Listen to some of the tales:-
+Half-forgotten incidents will be revived and fill one with inv that one had the privile revived. an actor in the greatest drama which the vorld ever witnessed.
+Listen to some of the tales :-